 4. Low volatility compared to the broader market (examples: low beta, standard deviation)

-The end result is a roughly 75/25 small/mid blend of 600 stocks that is well diversified across sectors and attractively valued compared to basic small- and mid-cap indexes.
-Also, you’re minimally exposed to single-stock blowups; FSMD currently invests less than 1% in each and every one of its holdings.
+The end result is a roughly 75/25 small/mid blend of just over 600 stocks that is well diversified across sectors and attractively valued compared to basic small- and mid-cap indexes.
+Also, you’re minimally exposed to single-stock blowups; FSMD currently invests less than 1% in each and every one of its equity holdings.

 5. Fidelity High Dividend ETF

-Style: Dividend stock
+— Style: Dividend stock

-Assets under management: $4.8 billion
+— Assets under management: $7.7 billion

-Expense ratio: 0.16%, or $1.60 per year for every $1,000 invested
+— Expense ratio: 0.15%, or $1.50 per year for every $1,000 invested

-If you want to prioritize dividend stocks, consider the Fidelity High Dividend ETF (FDVV).
+If you want to prioritize dividend stocks, consider the Fidelity High Dividend ETF (FDVV)

 Related: The 7 Best Dividend ETFs [Get Income + Diversify]

-Top holdings include tech giant Microsoft (MSFT), consumer staples mainstay Procter & Gamble (PG), and Big Oil titan Exxon Mobil (XOM), among other massive blue chips.
-And this Fidelity ETF lives up to its name, boasting a yield that’s well more than twice the broader market’s.
+This Fidelity ETF lives up to its name, boasting a yield that’s well more than twice the broader market’s.

 Related: 10 Best Stock Picking Services, Subscriptions, Advisors & Sites